 *If you are bringing your own file, please note:

 - It may be necessary to modify the size and settings of your file to ensure it will finish within the allotted time and to maximize the chances of a successful print.

 - Objects should not contain extreme angles or have overhangs, as shown in the following examples:

 - Avoid objects with moving parts or requiring pieces to snap together, such as the items pictured below.
 They may not print successfully.

 If you are unable to view the workshops above, please see the calendar here.

-Equipment: Flashforge Creator Pro Dual Extruder loaded with environmentally-friendly black or white ABS filament using an .x3g file on a 64gbh XC-SD flash storage card.
+Equipment: Flashforge Creator Pro Dual Extruder loaded with environmentally-friendly PLA filament using an .x3g file on a 64gbh XC-SD flash storage card.